jimburton/semaphore/README.md

 work, they leave and the librarian notifies one of the waiting students that they can use the desk which is now free.

 Implement this scenario in the package `CI646.semaphore`.

-The `Librarian` class should contain two fields, `numDesks` (the total number of desks in the library) and `numStudents` (the number of students currently at work in the library).
-The constructor should take a long parameter, which is the number of desks.
+In the `Librarian` class, add two `int` fields: `numDesks` (the total number of desks in the library) and `numStudents` (the number of students currently at work in the library).
+The constructor should take a `long` parameter, which is the number of desks.
 The class should include methods with these signatures:

 + `public synchronized void requestDesk() throws InterruptedException`
 + `public synchronized void releaseDesk() throws InterruptedException`

-The `requestDesk` method should call `wait` if all of the desks are busy, then increment the number of students at work and call `notify` to wake up the waiting students.
+The `requestDesk` method should call `wait` if all of the desks are busy (i.e. `numStudents` is equal to `numDesks`) then (presuming the thread this code is running in has been woken up because this is no longer true) increment the number of students at work and call `notify` to wake up the waiting students.

 The `releaseDesk` method should call `wait` if no students are working, then decrement the number of students at work and call `notify` to wake up the waiting students.